Today, I set up a scroll function for a client's foreign trade website menu, making a record here.

 | scroll | Content is clipped - a scrolling mechanism is provided. |

-| auto | If the content overflows the box, a scrolling mechanism should be provided. |
+| auto | A scrolling mechanism should be provided if the content overflows the box. |

 | no-display | If the content does not fit the content box, the entire box is removed. |

-| no-content | If the content does not fit the content box, the entire content is hidden. |
+| no-content | Hide the entire content if it does not fit within the content box. |

 Comments are closed